ton-blockchain/ton/docker/README.md

 Client got error [PosixError : Connection reset by peer : 104 : Error on [fd:45]]
 [!NetworkManager][&ADNL_WARNING]  [networkmanager]: received too small proxy packet of size 21
 ```
 Solution:

+The node is sychnronizing, but very slow though.
+Try to use Network Load Balancer (NLB) instead of default CLB.